AY2526S2-CS2103-F13-1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to list all groups.
-2. BB displays the list of groups.
+2. BB displays the list of groups with their indexes.

 Use case ends.